token47/duetcfgen/README.md

 And...

-- download is not working, for some reason an "mget *" freezes RRF's ftp
+- download is not working, for some reason an mget * freezes RRF's ftp
 - upload sometimes fail, if you run again it will work. there is some issue with RRF's ftp, looking into it
 - there are no command line options yet, please comment/uncomment the funcions inside the script
 - it's shell, it's fragile, it's a hack. use with caution.